-To qualify for admissions, students applying for the AS in Management must have a minimum high school average of at least 75 or its equivalent.
+To qualify for admissions, students applying for the AA in Liberal Arts or AS in Management must have a minimum high school average of at least 75 or its equivalent.
 The Admissions Committee takes a holistic approach by reviewing a student's overall record, including interests, academic achievements, and character.